 Jackson Hewitt’s main selling point is that they offer advances on tax returns to their customers, something not that common in the market, making it one of the best tax software options out there.

 Jackson Hewitt was founded in the early 1980s in the north-east region and grew quickly throughout that decade and beyond, going public in 1994.
-Last year the company prepared almost 3.5 million tax returns for customers through more than 7,400 franchised company-owned offices, including locations within Kmart, branches of Walmart and mall kiosks.
+The company now has more than 6,000 franchised company-owned offices, half of which can be found within Walmart stores.
 These numbers make the company one of the major players in the tax preparation business alongside names such as TurboTax and H&R Block.

 Jackson Hewitt’s main selling point is that they offer advances on tax returns to their customers, something that’s not too common in the market.
 Some of these offers are on reasonable terms, others are not recommended.
 The company offers three products, with a free version that’s suitable for people with basic tax returns on incomes up to $100,000.